I recently took a trip to New York City, that favourite place.

 Everyone owns New York.
 My sister Linda and I moved there exactly half our lifetimes ago – she stayed a Summer, I stayed a year.
 Along with some friends we squatted in Columbia University until we finally found digs in the Bronx and we both got office jobs in Manhattan – her on the cusp of what would became Ground Zero, me in mid-town.
 We were truly and utterly broke (I remember my wage not going into my bank account and not having the subway fare home until I luckily came across a five dollar bill on the street) so much of our free time at the weekends and evenings was spent walking Manhattan, soaking it up and breathing it in.
 We were right at our beginnings, but taking the subway, eating pizza slices, going out in the Village, greeting workmates in a high-rise made us feel like we were really doing it.
 Like we owned a small part of the city.
 Native New Yorkers.

 New Yorkers are the nicest people you’ll meet – interested, chatty, genuinely welcoming.
 OK, some of them are crazy – but at least they get to live their madness.
 In most places crazy is for keeping locked away, for storing deep down.
 We couldn’t look at the subway map but be asked if we needed any help – ‘enjoy your vacation’, ‘have a nice day’.
 One day in Bryant Park a young lad was (quite obviously) dared to come up to sing a song to us.
 He didn’t realise that what he might have assumed to be a quiet bunch of women was actually a gaggle of gay men only waiting to unleash their inner Britney as he launched into ‘Hit Me Baby One More Time’.
 The FUN!
-How many times are you allowed to say ‘Only in New York’ on the one holiday?
+How many times are you allowed to say ‘Only in New York’ in one holiday?

 New York has attitude.
 On a different trip some years back I had stopped a shabbily dressed young man as he swept the floor in the city’s main bus terminal.
 I needed directions and opened my conversation with the very Irish, ‘Sorry, but…’.
 He raised his hand, saying, ‘You are in New York.
 You do not need to apologise.
 Here we say ‘excuse me’.
 How can I help you?’.
 New York teaches you to find your voice, no matter who you are or what you do, without apology.
 If it’s out there, you have the right to strive for it.
 If you can make it there, you can make it any where.